 For example, if you dislike the recruiting approach, you shouldn't just state, "I despise the job elimination procedure."
-Saying something like "Recruiting candidates isn't part of my skill set, but I know how crucial it is for the company to identify and hire the best candidate, thus I do not hesitate to take it on to be one of my tasks" could be more appropriate.
+Saying something like "Recruiting candidates isn't part of my skill set, but I know how crucial it is for the company to identify and hire the best candidate, thus I do not hesitate to take it on as one of my tasks" is more appropriate.
 This answer will go a long way to determine your interview outcome and shape your career.

-In the case of underperforming employees, a performance management system involving skills review may be precisely what the doctor ordered.
+In the case of underperforming employees, a performance management system involving skills review may become precisely what the doctor ordered.
 A moment comes when you must let an employee leave for the company's sake.
-It's crucial to let your future employer know that you realize that when that doesn't work out or employees do anything exceedingly terrible, you will be ready to do what is required of you.
+It's crucial to let your future employer know that you realize that when that doesn't work out or employees do anything terrible, you will, then, become ready to do what is required of you.

-To answer this question effectively, describe a past experience as a team member and the exact actions you took to solve a challenging circumstance, like creating a job description.
+To answer this question, describe a past experience as a team member and the exact actions you took to solve a challenging circumstance, like creating a job description.
 You can also tell how you demonstrated level-headedness and the outcomes you achieved for the organization.
-It will not only impress your hiring managers but will also portray you as a top talent.
+It will not just impress your hiring managers but will also portray you as a top talent.

-A company's mission statement is aimed at guiding employees on what should be done.
+A company's mission statement is aimed at guiding employees on what they should do and how they should do.
 It plays a crucial role for any HR position and is directly related to the broad company policies.
-As a candidate, it's important to identify what the company stands for and overall company HR policies.
+As a candidate, it's important to identify what the company stands for and overall company policies.